 103. Covenants to be implied in sublease

-In addition to the covenants specified in section 92 to be implied in every lease there shall be implied in every sublease the following covenant with the sublessee and his transferees by the sublessor binding the latter and his executors administrators and transferees (that is to say): —
+In addition to the covenants specified in section 92 to be implied in every lease there shall be implied in every sublease the following covenant with the sublessee and his transferees by the sublessor binding the latter and his executors administrators and transferees (that is to say):

 That he or they will during the term thereby granted pay the rent reserved by and perform and observe the covenants and agreements contained in the original lease and on his or their parts to be paid performed and observed.